xieranmaya/translate/flex-image.md

 We added a container for each image.
 Firstly, the image height is set 200px still, and every `div` will be stretched by its image child node.
 Next, if we set a `flex-grow: 1` for the `div`s, extra spaces in each row will be divided equally by each `div`.
 Then the `div` will be wider, but the image width can't fill in the div completely, it's obvious.
 Then, if we set the image width to 100%, the growed space will not be redivid by `div` in IE and FF.(I personally think this is a very interesting , the image stretchs div first, then the `div`'s grow stretchs the image).
 But in Chrome, setting 100% width for image will cause the extra space in each row to reallocate.
 Which in result makes every container's width to more closer.
 However, it’s not what we want.
 After several combinations of css properties, I almost did it.
 If we set the image's `min-width` and `max-width` to 100% at the same time, the display effect in Chrome will be the same with IE and FF.
 Lastly, we set the image's `object-fit` property to `cover`, and the image will fill in the container with equal proportional stretch.

 This method still is not perfect just like the former one.
-The image height is the same, but partial image has been clip for obvious reason.
+The images height is all same, and partial image has been clip for obvious reason.